romaingromaing/game-front/README.md

 ## Usage

 ### Run
-After moving to the game front project directory, you can run the game front as follows:
+After moving to the project root directory, you can run the game front as follows:
 ```bash
 ng serve
 ```